American Funds 2010 Target Date Retirement Fund®

 The target date is the year in which an investor is assumed to retire and begin taking withdrawals.
 Investment professionals continue to manage each fund for 30 years after it reaches its target date.

-Underlying funds and their allocation percentages are subject to the Portfolio Oversight Committee’s discretion and will evolve over time.
+Underlying funds and their allocation percentages are subject to the oversight committee’s discretion and will evolve over time.
 Underlying funds may be added or removed during the year.

 Fund results and expense ratio information listed above apply to Class A shares only.
 The results and expense ratio information for the investments in your plan may differ.